smart-on-fhir/smart-on-fhir.github.io/profiles/genomics.md

 ---

 ## Genetic Data Available
-There are 457,271 FHIR Sequence resources associated with 10 Sample Patients available to FHIR App Developers on an open [FHIR endpoint](http://genomics-advisor.smartplatforms.org:7080/baseDstu3/).
+There are 457,271 FHIR Sequence resources associated with 10 sample patient resources available to FHIR App Developers on an open [FHIR endpoint](http://genomics-advisor.smartplatforms.org:7080/baseDstu3/).

 [Click here](http://genomics-advisor.smartplatforms.org:7080/) to access the data on the server!